 Monday, July 13

-NEW YORK— New York City Department of Probation (DOP) Commissioner Ana M. Bermúdez, along with special guest Elliot Lopez, Executive Chef at the Capital Grille (Wall Street), and in partnership with Food Bank For New York City, and The Mayor’s Fund to Advance New York City, is set to launch the first of five city-wide NeON Nutrition Kitchens on Monday, July 13th, 11:00 am, during the 4th Annual Health & Harmony Day 2015: Just For the Health Of It at the South Bronx Neighborhood Opportunity Network Office (NeON).
+NEW YORK— New York City Department of Probation (DOP) Commissioner Ana M. Bermúdez, along with special guest Elliot Lopez, Executive Chef at the Capital Grille (Wall Street), and in partnership with Food Bank For New York City, and the Mayor’s Fund to Advance New York City, is set to launch the first of five city-wide NeON Nutrition Kitchens on Monday, July 13th, 11:00 am, during the 4th Annual Health & Harmony Day 2015: Just For the Health Of It at the South Bronx Neighborhood Opportunity Network Office (NeON).

 The high cost of food, utilities, and rent can be crippling, causing more and more households to seek emergency food.
 For DOP clients in need, pride and stigmatization often discourage them from seeking help at community-based soup kitchens and food pantries.
 In our research, we have found that DOP clients are not comfortable accessing community resources, yet feel safe coming to our offices.

-In an effort to address the growing issue of food insecurity in communities underserved by affordable, nutritious food, the DOP worked in collaboration with the Mayor’s Office to launch the NeON Nutrition Kitchens in a unique initiative that goes beyond a typical food pantry.
+In an effort to address the growing issue of food insecurity in communities underserved by affordable, nutritious food, the DOP worked in collaboration with the Mayor’s Fund to launch the NeON Nutrition Kitchens in a unique initiative that goes beyond a typical food pantry.

 "The NeON Nutrition Kitchen provides healthy recipes, nutrition information, and cooking demonstrations and also distributes food to DOP clients and communities once a week to improve their understanding of a healthy lifestyle and provide a service to the community,” stated Commissioner Ana M. Bermúdez.
 “Our goal is to assist our clients with overcoming barriers, like hunger, in an effort to create a successful and productive life for those transitioning from the justice system.”